 1. Snorkelling the clear waters – it’s awesome

-- There are many tour companies (13+) that do either full or half day options out to the reefs to swim with marine life including Nurse Sharks!
+- There are many tour companies (ages 13+) that do either full or half day options out to the reefs to swim with marine life including Nurse Sharks!

 - Visit Hol Chan Marine Reserve, Caye Caulker Marine Reserve or even book yourself a Manatee tour.

 - Full day tours include lunch/fruit/drinks/water and a half day tour includes fruit/water.

 - Cost* – Full day $65 USD/$130 BZ or Half day $35 USD/$70 BZ or Manatee tour (full day) $85 USD/$170 BZ.

 2. Diving the world’s second largest barrier reef in Belize

 - Fancy going a bit deeper than snorkelling, well this is the option for you.
-Again with many dive shops on the island you have plenty to choose from.
+Again with many dive shops on Caye Caulker Island you have plenty to choose from.
 I spent a full day with ‘Blue Sea Diving’, visiting Lighthouse Reef Atoll which includes Belize’s famous Blue Hole (scary but one of my highlights).

 - Tours start early in the morning around 5.30am but it’s totally worth it.